federicomor/frenet-trihedron/README.md

 7. the first and second derivatives of the components

 All of that appears in the first lines of the script.
-Also, you can uncomment line 31 to make the viewing angle change with time.

 ```julia
 n = 200